 - Area rugs (in addition to being a safer option, as stated in the first chapter) are also less expensive to buy or replace than wall-to-wall carpeting.

 - Look for inexpensive storage options.
 You can find cute baskets or organizers online or even at the dollar store.
 You can think about building shelves or mounting them on the wall to maximize the space you have and not clutter the floor.
+Make sure to check out this article where I collected 51 super cool nursery storage ideas.

 - Get creative and make your own artwork.
 Even if you don’t think of yourself as an artist, you can do things like get a beautifully illustrated story book and frame some pages from it.
 Surf the internet and find pictures you like, and frame those or trace them onto canvas and paint them.